College of Arts and Sciences

 - Comprehend the basics of non-Western music and/or jazz and apply critical thinking towards music and its contextualization.

-Major, Bachelor of Arts (38 hours)* - minor required - Summer 2015 course requirements
+Major, Bachelor of Arts (38 hours) - minor required - Fall 2022 course requirements

-Suggested fields: business, copmuter science, film studies, communication, journalism, mass media, popular culture, telecommunications, recording technology, scientific and technical communication, theatre, art, or dance.
+Suggested fields: business, computer science, film studies, communication, journalism, mass media, popular culture, telecommunications, recording technology, scientific and technical communication, theatre, art, or dance.

 Minor (25 hours)